 The “bank” was in my closet.
 We left them there while we moved onto Phase 2!

 Phase 2: Real Life

 For Phase 2 I really wanted to give my kids an understanding of exactly where mom and dad’s money goes each month and WHY we just can’t give them every.single.thing. they want all the time!
-I also wanted to give them an understanding of what responsibilities they will need to expect when they become adults.
+I also wanted to give them an understanding of adult financial responsibilities.

 I gave the kids all of the “money” that our family has to live off of for one month.
 I explained that after they paid all of their monthly bills than they could use whatever money is left to go shopping at our “store.”
 At this point the kids were SO excited about their money.
 All of those bills looked like a gigantic wad of sum to those three young kids.
 They could not wait to buy out the entire store!